Who is Wichita's DJ Carbon?

 Wichita is home to a vibrant and bustling music scene.
 While outsiders may not recognize our city as a tight-knit, collegial music community full of passion and drive—insiders know a different story.
 Live music can be heard flowing from the doors of several bars and businesses on most nights, ensuring we always have a considerable range of options on where to go (sometimes too many!).
 But, Wichita wouldn’t have a blossoming music community without the people dedicated to making their vision of our city into reality.
 James Bobetsky, or DJ Carbon, as most people know him, is one of those people.

 So, who is DJ Carbon?
-You may have seen him around at Riverfest, Rock Island Live or Industry Old Town; or you may know him as the guy with the mustache—but there’s more behind that mustache than meets the eye.
-Carbon lives by the 3 D’s: Dad, DJ, Dayjob.
+You may have seen him around at Riverfest, Rock Island Live or Industry Old Town, or you may know him as the guy with the mustache—but there’s more behind that mustache than meets the eye.
+Carbon lives by the three d’s: dad, DJ, day job.
 A single father of two, he spends most of his waking moments with his children.
-His mini DJ Carbon, Levi, is twelve years old and has taken an interest in music and wants to try his hand at DJing.
+His mini DJ Carbon, Levi, is 12 years old and has taken an interest in music and wants to try his hand at DJing.

 Brooklyn, his daughter, got up on stage at this year’s Riverfest in front of thousands of people alongside Jenny Wood.
 A smile never left her face.
 “Some of the opportunities I’ve been able to have make a direct impact on them.
 Indirectly, I feel like pursuing my passion shows them that there is a way to do what you love with success,” Carbon says.
 His kids are the inspiration behind his drive.